-Interestingly, there is always a large consensus of market participants on the timing according to which actual APP decisions are announced: for each of the 7 APP decisions, all have been predicted by at least 60% of respondents (and 4 by at least 80%).
-Conversely, there is no example of a significant proportion of respondents expecting an APP decision at a Governing Council which turned out to be a non-event.
-Put differently, this excludes major negative surprises occurring because market participants expected a decision when none was taken.
-This suggests market participants have inferred correctly the timing of APP announcements, probably because most decisions are prefigured via different communication means - eg. Governing council members interviews, speeches, past Governing Council accounts, etc. Conversely, the Governing council members may also partly form their decisions with in mind the market expectations - all surveys being publicly released few days before the meeting.
+Interestingly, there is always a large majority of market participants on the timing according to which actual APP decisions are announced: for each of the 7 APP decisions, all have been predicted by at least 60% of respondents (and 4 by at least 80%).
+In addition, the median expected additional purchases outside of Governing Councils that effectively announced a recalibration is never different from zero.
+There is no example of a significant proportion of respondents expecting an APP decision at a Governing Council which turned out to be a nonevent, even though there is not always a consensus.
+Put differently, this excludes negative surprises occurring because market participants expected a decision when none was taken.11 This suggests market participants have inferred correctly the timing of APP announcements, probably because most decisions are prefigured via different communication means -e.g., Governing Council members interviews, speeches, past Governing Council accounts, etc. On the contrary, we show and exploit the fact the announced size was not perfectly anticipated.
+Note also that in our particular exercise we are primarily interested in the upcoming Governing Council, and it can be the case that market participants do not expect a decision to be taken at the next policy meeting but in the same time start to build additional purchases expectations ahead of a future announcement date.

-It may worth mentioning that the fact that many observations are censored to zero and that the number of respondents in quantitative surveys is limited is not an issue with our Proxy-VAR approach because it allows to explicitly account for possible measurement errors in the construction of the proxy for asset purchases shocks.
+It may be worth mentioning the fact that many observations are censored to zero and that the number of respondents in quantitative surveys is limited is not an issue with our proxy-VAR approach because it allows to explicitly account for possible measurement errors in the construction of the proxy for asset purchases shocks.
+Indeed, our proxy-VAR methodology is robust to many types of measurement problems, as explained in Mertens and Ravn (2013).
+As long as conditions (3)-(4) hold, the precise nature of the measurement error does not affect the identification of the impulse responses.